anquanscan/sec-tools/README.md

 [ms-cache-kafka-quickstart](https://github.com/arafkarsh/ms-cache-kafka-quickstart): Microservice Service Template With Redis Cache and Kafka Framework.
 Microservice Template gives you a SpringBoot App template with Open API 3 Ex, Actuator, Sleuth, Prometheus, and POM file with Fat and Thin jar file creation and Dockerfile for containerization.
 [Security-System](https://github.com/JareBear12418/Security-System): Security system for raspberry pi's.
 Equipped with motion detection, body/facial.
 Send Emails notifications, and much more!
 [TOOLS-HACKINGv1](https://github.com/D0PP3L64N63R/TOOLS-HACKINGv1)
 [Nessus_Pro_Cracked](https://github.com/TcherB31/Nessus_Pro_Cracked): Nessus is one of the many vulnerability scanners used during vulnerability assessments
+[mini-ctf-tool](https://github.com/jedevc/mini-ctf-tool): Quick and easy tool to manage the challenges for a CTF :monkey: